Resesi: Release and reception

 The album was released in February 1983.
-To promote the album three songs, "Lenny", "Hening", and "Malam Pertama", were released as singles; Chrisye also performed "Lenny" live on Aneka Ria Safari, a variety show on the state-owned broadcaster TVRI.
+To promote the album three songs, "Lenny", "Hening" ("Silent"), and "Malam Pertama", were released as singles; Chrisye also performed "Lenny" live on Aneka Ria Safari, a variety show on the state-owned broadcaster TVRI.
 Resesi was a commercial success, selling 350,000 copies and being certified silver.
 Chrisye saved his returns, saving towards a home for him and his wife.
 After this success, Chrisye would record another two collaborations with Soerjoprajogo and Djarot, Metropolitan and Nona (both 1984).
 He would continue to perform several of the tracks, including "Hening" and "Malam Pertama", in concerts until his death.

 Frans Sartono, writing for Kompas after Chrisye's death in 2007, found the album to "cleverly" (cerdik) include white reggae influences from The Police.
 He suggests that the introduction of the title track "Resesi" is similar to the Police's "Walking on the Moon".
 Indonesian music critic Denny Sakri considered it a refreshing comeback for Chrisye.

 Resesi has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.
-In 2007 Rolling Stone Indonesia selected it as the 82nd best Indonesian album of all time, the lowest ranked of Chrisye's albums three solo albums on the list.
+In 2007 Rolling Stone Indonesia selected it as the 82nd best Indonesian album of all time, the lowest ranked of Chrisye's three solo albums on the list.